piotrfutymski/piotrfutymski/README.md

 <b>Education</b>

-At this moment I am student at the Poznan University of Technology, learning IT (third year).
+At this moment I am student at the Poznan University of Technology, learning IT (fourth year).

 ## Projects: